rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

      'H' |  	 	 	       -10  +2
      'I' |  	 	 	 	    +2
      Valuation range: [-18; 18]

+The pairwise matching fitness scores shown above in Lines 6-14 result from the sum of the *Copeland* ranking scores of the respective potential partners of both the matched persons.
+The fitness figures confirm for instance that the best fitting potential partner for *Alice* is *Carol* with a score of +16 (see Line 6).
+A same matching fitness score of +16 is shown for matching *Dan* with *Henry* as well as *Gaby* with *Jane* (see Lines 9 and 13). *Bob* and *Edward show a matching fitness score of +12 (see Line 7).
+Finally we are only left with *Felix* and *Isabel*. *Felix* approves *Isabel* but *Isabel* does only approve female partners; their reciprocal matching fitness score is hence negative (-10, see Line 11)).
+Below is shown the resulting best fitting *Copeland* matching [66]_.

    >>> fec.copelandInitialMatching
    {{'C', 'A'}, {'E', 'B'}, {'H', 'D'}, {'J', 'G'}, {'I', 'F'}}

-The pairwise fitness scores shown in Lines 6-14 above result from the sum of the *Copeland* ranking scores of the respective potential partners of both the matched persons.
-The fitness figures confirm for instance that the best fitting potential partner for *Alice* is *Carol* with a score of +16 (see Line 6).
-A same matching fitness score of +16 is shown for matching *Dan* with *Henry* as well as *Gaby* with *Jane* (see Lines 9 and 13). *Bob* and *Edward show a  matching fitness score of +12 (see Line 7).
-Finally we are only left with *Felix* and *Isabel*. *Felix* approves *Isabel* but *Isabel* does only approve female partners; their matching fitness score becomes hence negative (-10, see Line 11)) [66]_.
-In Line 17 is shown the resulting best fitting *Copeland* matching.

-Starting from this initial matching, we may now reach indeed the fairest possible pairing solution within two fairness enhancing steps by exchanging *Alice* with *Felix* and *Carol* with *Isabel*.
+Starting from this initial matching, we may now reach indeed the fairest possible matching solution within two fairness enhancing steps by exchanging *Alice* with *Felix* and *Carol* with *Isabel*.

    >>> fec.showMatchingFairness()
     Matched pairs